Renatatims/day_scheduler/README.md

 ## Color Coded Hours:

 - Function Color Code to identify the current, past and future hours:
-    - Color Red: if the row corresponds to the current hour
+    - Color Red: if the row corresponds to the current hour.
-    - Color Grey if the row corresponds to past hours
+    - Color Grey: if the row corresponds to past hours.
-    - Color Green if the row corresponds to future hours
+    - Color Green: if the row corresponds to future hours.

 ````java
 function colorCode() {